Location Pin Icon

 3. Slows gastric emptying: Semaglutide slows down the process of stomach emptying, which helps you feel fuller for longer, reduces overall food intake, and helps with weight loss.

-Semaglutide (Ozempic, WeGovy and Rybelsus) has been extensively studied, with multiple clinical studies proving that it is safe and effective in the treatment of type 2 diabetes, obesity, chronic kidney disease and cardiovascular disease
+Semaglutide has been extensively studied, with multiple clinical studies proving that it is safe and effective in the treatment of type 2 diabetes, obesity, chronic kidney disease and cardiovascular disease

 Type 2 Diabetes